SecretFoundation/SNIPs/SNIP-721.md

 # SNIP-721: Private, Non-Fungible Tokens
-SNIP-721, is a specification for private non-fungible tokens based on CosmWasm on the Secret Network.
-The name and design is loosely based on [ERC-721](https://eips.ethereum.org/EIPS/eip-721), and a superset of CosmWasm's [CW721](https://github.com/CosmWasm/cosmwasm-plus/blob/master/packages/cw721/README.md).
-While this specification is CW-721 compliant, because CW-721 does not support privacy, a number of the CW-721-compliant functions may not return all the information a CW-721 implementation would.
-For example, the [OwnerOf](#ownerof) query will not display the approvals for a token unless the token owner has supplied his address and viewing key.
+SNIP-721 is a specification for private non-fungible tokens based on CosmWasm on the Secret Network.
+The name and design is loosely based on [ERC-721](https://eips.ethereum.org/EIPS/eip-721), and is a superset of CosmWasm's [CW-721](https://github.com/CosmWasm/cosmwasm-plus/blob/master/packages/cw721/README.md).
+While this specification is CW-721 compliant, because CW-721 is not capable of privacy, a number of the CW-721-compliant functions may not return all the information a CW-721 implementation would.
+For example, the [OwnerOf](#ownerof) query must not display the approvals for a token unless the token owner has supplied his address and viewing key.
 In order to strive for CW-721 compliance, a number of functions that require authentication use optional parameters that the CW-721 counterpart does not have.
-If the optional authentication parameters are not supplied, the responses will only display information that the token owner has made public.
+If the optional authentication parameters are not supplied, the responses must only display information that the token owner has made public.

-The [SNIP-721 reference implementation](https://github.com/baedrik/snip721-reference-impl) may be used to create SNIP-721-compliant token contracts either as-is as as a base upon which to build additional application-specific functionality.
+The [SNIP-721 reference implementation](https://github.com/baedrik/snip721-reference-impl) may be used to create SNIP-721-compliant token contracts either as-is or as a base upon which to build additional application-specific functionality.

-The specification is split into multiple sections, a contract may only implement some of this functionality, but must implement the base functionality.
+This specification is split into multiple sections, a contract may only implement some of this functionality, but must implement the base functionality.

 ## Scope
 This document aims to set standard interfaces that SNIP-721 contract implementors will create, and that both wallet implementors & dependent contract creators will consume.
 For this reason, the focus of this document is to merely give SNIP-721 contract implementors the tools needed to create contracts that fully maintain privacy but not to specify implementation details.
 That said, this document may, at times, mention implementation details of the [SNIP-721 reference implementation](https://github.com/baedrik/snip721-reference-impl) as non-base functionality that developers might choose to mirror.